bburns/LanguageModels/docs/report/Report.md

 \normalsize

-Overfitting is prevented by an early stopping trigger, which will stop training if the validation accuracy does not improve for a certain number of epochs.
+Neural networks can overfit to the training data if they are trained for too many epochs - this is prevented by an early stopping trigger, which will stop training if the validation accuracy does not improve for a certain number of epochs.

 For evaluation, plots are made of the loss and accuracy over the training epochs - see Figure 3 below - this also helps diagnose overfitting, which is indicated by the loss flattening out and starting to increase.

+[use better plot]

 ![Training and validation loss plot](images/loss.png)